offensivepwnexperts-org/List-of-edu/README.md

 - CERT-IN (Indian Computer Emergency Response Team) or relevant CERT authority
 - Other relevant cybersecurity authorities

+## Responsibility and Ethics

+The penetration testing of colleges will be conducted responsibly and ethically by individual or team OffensivePwnExperts.
+We adhere to ethical standards and guidelines while conducting our assessments to ensure the security and integrity of the testing process.

 ## Disclaimer

-The penetration testing conducted by ethical hackers is authorized and aims to improve cybersecurity.
+The penetration testing conducted by ethical hackers aims to improve cybersecurity.
 However, it's essential to understand that security is an ongoing process, and new vulnerabilities may arise over time.
 The colleges are encouraged to implement the recommendations provided in the reports and maintain regular security assessments to ensure continuous protection against cyber threats.